jasonadriaan/videocloudanalytics/README.md

 ```

 The only required field would be the dimensions field.
 If you do not provide it the API call will fail.

+For the full Dimension Guide please go read the [official documentation](https://apis.support.brightcove.com/analytics/dimension-guides/index.html).

 ## Changelog